Waist inequality for 3-manifolds with positive scalar curvature: Introduction

 We expect that a similar result should hold for foliations with controlled intrinsic diameter.

-Existence of Morse foliations with the diameter of the connected components of the fibers bounded by $\frac{2 \pi \sqrt{6}}{\sqrt{\Lambda_0}}$ was proved in \cite[Corollary 10.11]{GrLa1980} ($c.f.$ \cite{Gr2020,ChLi20}).
-For manifolds with $Ric_g>0$ and scalar curvature $R_g>2$ Marques and Neves proved a sharp bound on the area of maximal fiber in a Morse foliation of $M^3$ \cite{MaNe12}.
-In \cite{Gr2018} Gromov suggested that by combining methods of \cite{GrLa1980} and \cite{MaNe12} it should be possible to obtain a foliation with control on diameter and area of connected components of the fibers.
+Existence of a map into a graph with the diameter of fibers bounded by $\frac{const}{\sqrt{\Lambda_0}}$ was proved in \cite[Corollary 10.11]{GrLa83} and \cite{Gr2020} (see also \cite{ChLi20}).
+For manifolds with $Ric_g>0$ and scalar curvature $R_g>2$ Marques and Neves proved a sharp bound on the area of maximal fiber in an optimal Morse foliation of $M^3$ \cite{MaNe12}.
+In \cite{Gr2018} Gromov suggested that by combining methods of \cite{GrLa83} and \cite{MaNe12} it should be possible to obtain a foliation with control on diameter and area of connected components of the fibers.
 We show that this is indeed the case.

 Note that it is not possible to obtain a version of Theorem \ref{thmmaincompact} with area or diameter of the connected component of $f^{-1}(t)$ replaced by area or diameter of the whole fiber $f^{-1}(t)$.
 Indeed, one can construct manifolds that are hard to cut by considering Gromov-Lawson connect sums of $3$-spheres corresponding to large trees or expander graphs (see \cite{Mo15}, \cite{PaSw15}).